cockroachlabs/open-sourced-interview-process/MarketingExercises.md

 ## **Title: Product and Creative Engagement**

-- **Overview:** In this interview, we will give you a chance to show how you can take real product screens, and extract the core visual elements that communicate their value to users.
+- **Objective:** In this interview, we will ask you to demonstrate how you can take real product screens and extract the core visual elements that communicate their value to users.
+You will then be asked to produce 3 low-fidelity images to visually describe the product's functions.

-- **Set-up:** The interviewer will give you a real product screenshot.
+- **Candidate Prep:** The interviewer will give you a real product screenshot.
 Your goal is to make this consumable on the web for prospective downloaders.

-- **Part 1:** Ask clarifying questions to ensure you understand what the product functionality is.
-Try to get a sense for the salient points and how you would represent them without the extra detail of a live product.

-- **Part 2:** Take what you’ve seen from the product, and what you’ve learned from your exercise, to produce 3 low-fidelity images that would ultimately visually describe what the product does to a potential customer.

-- **Considerations** You can use whatever tools you are comfortable with.
-Pen and paper is fine.
-If you prefer working off of your laptop, please feel free to bring it with you!
+You are encouraged to ask questions to better understand product functionality and synthesize it for an audience.
+Please note that you can use the medium with which you're most comfortable, so feel free to bring your computer or other device!

 ## **Title: Brand and Systems Management**